laristra/documentation/documentation_c.md

 `git diff` difference between current file and last saved file, can be edited to show difference between two chosen files

-`git checkout` restore old version of a file
+`git checkout` restore old version of a file, also can be used to switch branches in a repo

 `git pull` pull updated files from GitHub to computer